piotrstanczak94/FrontendMentor---QR-Code/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Netlify: https://63eb6027bf5041049f968c90--darling-profiterole-0d916a.netlify.app/

 ## Table of contents